 Making the decision to participate in a clinical trial should be done in careful consultation with your doctor.
 There are 15,000 to 20,000 trials for new cancer treatments going on at any given time, but which ones, if any, may be right for you is difficult to assess on your own.
 Trials often look for and enroll patients with specific characteristics related to demographics, cancer stage, prior treatments and a host of other factors.
 Not everyone who is interested will qualify for a particular trial.
 Perhaps your liver function is not strong enough or your age is outside the boundaries they are testing at this point.

 If you are curious, you can go to ClinicalTrials.gov to find out about all approved clinical trials and search by your disease to narrow the list.
-Or, start a dialog with MassiveBio.com, a start-up that uses artificial intelligence to help sort through available clinical trials based on your disease and help you manage the process.
-But either way, the key ingredient will be a discussion with your doctor who will help guide you through the process of choosing and participating in a clinical trial.
+Or, start a dialog with MassiveBio.com, a start-up that uses artificial intelligence to help sort through available clinical trials based on your disease and help you manage the process, and Clearity Foundation will help if your cancer is ovarian.
+But regardless of the approach, the key ingredient will be a discussion with your doctor who will help guide you through the process of choosing and participating in a clinical trial.